Solar Power Benefits To The Environment

 Environmental Benefits: Reduced Greenhouse Gas Emissions

 The life cycle of solar panels does involve some emissions during manufacturing, transportation, and disposal, but these are significantly lower than those associated with fossil fuels.
 Studies have shown that solar power has a carbon footprint that is several times smaller than that of coal or natural gas.
-By replacing fossil fuel-based electricity generation with solar power, we can substantially reduce our overall GHG emissions and mitigate the effects of climate change.
+Which means by replacing fossil fuel-based electricity generation with solar power, we can substantially reduce our overall GHG emissions and mitigate the effects of climate change.
 This shift helps to stabilize global temperatures, reduce the risk of extreme weather events, and protect vulnerable ecosystems.

 Environmental Benefits: Conservation of Natural Resources